jonathandavidpollock/FireshouseSubs/readme.md

 ![postman post example](http://image.ibb.co/mJPMMv/Screen_Shot_2017_09_05_at_4_30_15_PM.png "Postman Post Example")

 This should be the output after creating a new order as you can see in the picture above.
-In the picture above we added to products to the order.
+In the picture above we added 2 products to the order.

 ```
 {